arvidn/libtorrent/docs/dht_sec.rst

 have, which would make routing sub-optimal.

 The second test is more of a sanity test for the uniform distribution property.
-The target space (32 bit interger) is divided up into 1000 buckets.
+The target space (32 bit integer) is divided up into 1000 buckets.
 Every valid IP and ``r`` input is run through the algorithm and the result is put in the bucket it falls in.
 The expectation is that each bucket has roughly an equal number of results falling into it.
 The following graph shows the resulting